In our online business landscape, it’s easier than ever before to conduct competitive intelligence, research, and analysis.

 Whenever you acquire a new customer, ask them who they used before, and why they turned to you.
 Find out why they are dissatisfied with the previous supplier.

-If you collect a good number of answers from your lost and current clients as well as those of your competitors’, you’ll understand clearly which benefits customers view as important and preferable.
+If you collect a good number of answers from your lost and current clients, you’ll understand which benefits customers view as important and preferable.